 The Company is subject to sustainability risk as identified in the sustainability risk mapping.
-The risk mapping is reviewed on an annual basis with the Executive Committee and covered the following topics (Investments, operations and product).
+The risk mapping is reviewed on an annual basis with the Executive Committee.
 The Company sustainability risk framework is aligned with the one of the APICIL Group's requirements.